incognitoCodes/kendraWorkshop/README.md

 - Tuning search relevance at Index
 - Intro on submitting feedback on incremental learning, Updating query suggestion config
 - How to extract the metrics for search analytics
+- How to do access control using Kendra Principal Store